gardener/dashboard/docs/whitelabeling.md

   "loginTypes": ["token"]
 }
 ```
-This file is found at `frontend/public/login-config.json` and served
+This file is found at `frontend/public/branding.json` and served
-as `/login-config-json`.
-You can see all parameters in the source at
-`frontend/src/views/Login.vue`.

-To avoid uneccessary network latency, the `login-config.json` is fetched
-by the Login-Page only and the values are then copied in the Browsers
-sessionStorage.
-This means that during development you might have to
-logout and login again to see the changes reflected on the rendered pages.
+as `/branding-json`.